Srilankan Airlines Logo

 What is Srilankan Airlines?

-This is the national carrier of Sri Lanka, based at Bandaranaike International Airport near the country’s capital, Colombo.
+This is Sri Lanka’s national carrier, based at Bandaranaike International Airport near the country’s capital, Colombo.
 The company offers an extensive route network covering destinations across South Asia, the Middle East, Southeast Asia, and Europe, which is key in developing tourism and trade on the island.
 The airline operates a modern fleet of narrow-body and wide-body aircraft, including the Airbus A320, Airbus A330, and Airbus A350, striving to provide its passengers with optimal comfort, service, and efficiency.

 1979 – 1998